aallam/aallam.github.io/_posts/rxjava/2019-05-01-rxjava:-transformers.md

 ```

 ## FlowableTransformer
-The `FlowableTransformer` is not much different from `ObservableTransformer`.
-Of course, it will support backpressure since it is composed with `Flowables`:
+The `FlowableTransformer` isn't much different from `ObservableTransformer`.
+Of course, it supports backpressure since it's composed with `Flowables`:
 ```kotlin
 fun main() {
     // Letters